DianaAssistant/DIANA/README.md

 User :older_woman: runs an [app](#UnrealRDPClient) on device :robot: :apple: :iphone: :computer: :eyeglasses: .
 It connects to server :cloud: that runs [broker service](#PurposeRemoteDesktopSessionWebBroker).
 User :older_woman:  presses "start new session" button.
 App asks him about purpose of the session.
 After response, RDP session from user :older_woman: device to remote :robot: Android :iphone:  phone running [RDP server that shows camera feed and translates mouse/key commands](#AndroidCameraUSBGadgetRDPServer) to the USB connected to the :apple: :iphone: iOS device as USB peripheral.

+All user :older_woman: actions are logged.
+After session is ended, user :older_woman: is presented with choice of storing session as routine.
+User :older_woman: is offered with a choice of marking parameters in session description as a typed wildcards.

 ### Components

 #### [MLRemoteComputingSessionWebLogger](https://github.com/DianaAssistant/MLRemoteComputingSessionWebLogger) [ :octocat:](x-github-client://openRepo/https://github.com/DianaAssistant/MLRemoteComputingSessionWebLogger)